Viewing this page on your device?

 Once your child is emotionally mature enough for you to negotiate/reason with them (usually between the ages of 3-5 years), then you can start using incentives and introducing a new food to 'try".

 This food needs to be tried ("you don't have to like it, you just have to try it") before the rest of the meal can be consumed.
-Although there are some experts who don't think this is a helpful way for dealing with picky eaters, it is a method which did work for our family.
+Although there are some experts who don't think this is a helpful way for dealing with picky eaters, it is a method which did work for one of the kids in our family.

 For example:

-My 5 year old son was happy to eat pasta and chicken breast meat, so I would put that on his picnic-compartmentalized plate along with his fruit, and then give him one small bite of something he had to eat before he could get on with his meal.
+My 5 year old son was happy to eat pasta and chicken breast meat, so I would put that on his picnic-compartmentalized plate along with his fruit, and then give him one small bite of something he had to eat before he could get on with the rest of his meal.

 Sometimes it would be a tiny cube of carrot, sometimes it would be a small piece of pasta with a dollop of sauce.
 I gave him plenty of milk/water to wash it down, and lots of time to get it down.
 When it was done, then he could start his regular food.

-Repeated, regular exposure to little carrot pieces has resulted in his being able to eat 4 or 5 carrot wheels at a meal a few years later!
+Repeated, regular exposure to little carrot pieces resulted in his being able to eat 4 or 5 carrot wheels at a meal a few years later, and now he eats regular sized portions.
+Yay!

 A word of encouragement to those dealing with picky eaters: